leonti98/Stockly/README.md

 # Stockly

 Stockly is a web application that allows users to manage their stock portfolios.
 Users can buy and sell stocks, view their portfolio, and track their transaction history.
+Stock prices might not be correct, since this application uses test api provided by cs50 course.

 ## Features